CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b3-Python-Ex2.md

     ![Git Bash Terminal](assets/GitBash-Term.png)

-2. First, create and enter a directory called `pythonenv` as a home for your project.
+2. First, create a directory called `pythonenv` as a home for your Python virtual environment with the `mkdir -p ~/lab/pythonenv` command, for example:

     ```
-    $ cd ~/lab
-    $ mkdir pythonenv
+    $ mkdir -p ~/lab/pythonenv
     $
     ```

-3. Next, create a Python virtual environment in this directory with the `python` command.
-By default, Python will build a virtual environment based on the same version of the Python interpreter invoked, Python 3.x in the case of the lab environment we've prepared for you.
-If you need to create a virtual environment for a different version of Python, then invoke the version of the Python interpreter executable,  for example `py -2 -m venv python` or `py -3 -m venv pythonenv` in Windows to create a Python 2.x or Python 3.x virtual environment, respectively.
-To create a Python 3.x virtual environment for this lab, simply use the `python` executable with the command `python -m venv <directory>`, replacing `<directory>` with the destination directory name, `pythonenv` in this example:
+3. Next, create a Python virtual environment in this directory with the `python -m venv <dirctory>` command, replacing `<directory>` with the path to the directory you want to create the Python virtual environment.
+By default, Python will build a virtual environment based on the same version of the Python interpreter invoked, Python version 3 in the case of the lab environment we've prepared for you.
+If you need to create a virtual environment for a different version of Python, then invoke the version of the Python interpreter executable, for example `py -2 -m venv python` or `py -3 -m venv pythonenv` in Windows to create a Python version 2 or Python version 3 virtual environment, respectively.

+To create a Python version 3 virtual environment for this lab, simply use the `python` executable with the command `python -m venv ~/lab/pythonenv`, for example:

     ```
-    $ cd ~/lab
-    $ python -m venv pythonenv
+    $ python -m venv ~/lab/pythonenv
     $
     ```

-4. Now that the virtual environment is created, go ahead and activate it so that any packages installed for your project will stay within this specific environment.
+4. Now that the virtual environment is created, go ahead and activate it so that any packages installed for your project will stay within this specific virtual environment.
 This is done by running the `activate` command in the virtual environment directory you created.
 The path to the `activate` command will vary based on the platform you are working.
 For Windows, the `activate` command can be found in the `Scripts` directory, for example `pythonenv/Scripts/activate`.
 For macOS and Linux, the `activate` command can be found in the `bin` directory, for example `pythonenv/bin/activate`.

-    To activate a virtual environment, use the command `source <directory>/Scripts/activate` in Windows or `source <directory>/bin/activate` in macOS or Linux.
+    To activate a virtual environment, use the `source <directory>/Scripts/activate` command in Windows or `source <directory>/bin/activate` command in macOS or Linux.

-    For the purposes of this lab in the Windows lab environment we've prepared for you, activate the Python virtual environment with the command `source pythonenv/Scripts/activate`:
+    For the purposes of this lab in the Windows lab environment we've prepared for you, activate the Python virtual environment with the command `source ~/lab/pythonenv/Scripts/activate`:

     ```
-    $ cd ~/lab
-    $ source pythonenv/Scripts/activate
+    $ source ~/lab/pythonenv/Scripts/activate
     (pythonenv) $
     ```